 Medieval memories in Quartiere S. Giacomo: (left) window of "Palazzetto Longobardo"; (right) medieval porch walled up in a later building

 The urban layout of Ascoli is based on that of the ancient town with two main roads dividing it into four quarters.
 The historical quarter of S. Giacomo which is situated in the north-western part of Ascoli between Porta Romana and Porta di SolestÓ, retains its medieval character.
 Notwithstanding its name, Palazzetto Longobardo was built in the XIIth century when Ascoli was a flourishing Comune (city state) within the frame of the Papal State.

 (left) S. Vittore; (right) S. Pietro in Castello and Monte dell'Ascensione in the background

 Ascoli is located just a few miles north of Abruzzo, a region of Italy where a particular type of Romanesque architecture developed in the XIIth-XIVth centuries.
-S. Maria di Collemaggio at L'Aquila (it opens in another window) is the most impressive church of this style.
+S. Maria di Collemaggio at L'Aquila, the historical main town of the region (it opens in another window) is the most impressive church of this style.
 Its influence can be observed in the design of some minor medieval churches of Ascoli.
 Some of them, such as S. Vittore, were freed from later additions in the XXth century.